trishume/sympy-wiki-with-svn/Tips.md

 - I, E, S, N, C, O, or Q are special variables which already have values; do not overwrite them.

-- If a variable has a coefficient, remember to use an "*" between them. a.k.a., no implied multiplication. `2x` would not work but `2*x` would.
+- If a variable has a coefficient, remember to use an "*" between them. i.e., no implied multiplication. `2x` would not work but `2*x` would.

 - You can convert any string into a symbolic expression using the `sympify()` function.
 This will automatically define variables for you, so for example, you can type `sympify("a^2 + cos(b)")` and it will just work.